Students in crisis can call 202-994-5300 and press option 2 to speak to a counselor 24 hours a day, seven days a week, 365 days a year.

-Students with urgent medical needs will be seen on a first-come, first-serve basis, based on the nature of the concern during business hours.
+Students with urgent medical needs will be seen on a first-come, first-served basis, based on the nature of the concern during business hours.
 Please notify the receptionist of your concern when you arrive.

-If the Colonial Health Center (CHC) is closed and you need emergency care or have a life-threatening condition there are different ways to find support:
+If the Colonial Health Center (CHC) is closed and you need emergency care or have a life-threatening condition there are several ways to find support:

 - For after hours medical advice, call 202-994-5300 and press option 1 to speak with the after hours clinician.

 - If you are on-campus, please contact the George Washington University (GW) Police Department at 202-994-6111 to coordinate transportation to the nearest emergency room.